-All bodies, organisations and individuals who wish to enter for the Pretoria Eisteddfod must affiliate annually.
+All schools, organisations and individuals who wish to enter for the Pretoria Eisteddfod must affiliate annually.

 Affiliation is done electronically .
-An invoice will be created on completion.
+After successful affiliation an invoice will be created.
 Please use this invoice number as reference when making a payment.
-Entry forms will only be activated on receipt of the affiliation payment.
+Entry forms will be activated once the affiliation fee has been received.

-1. As from 2019 only electronic entries are accepted.
-Please follow the online guidelines on the webpage at www.pretoriaeisteddfod.co.za.
+1. Only electronic entries are accepted.
+Please follow the online guidelines on the website.

-5. Information regarding the item that is entered for must be supplied in the space directly below the item, e.g. the duration of the item, the period, etc.
+6. Information regarding the item must be supplied in the space directly below the item, e.g. the duration of the item, composer/author, etc.